catppuccin/cider/README.md

    - Use **Light** if using Latte.
    - Use **Dark** if using Frappé, Macchiato, or Mocha.

+## Notes

+### Immersive / Coverflow Mode

+Immersive and Coverflow modes uses **dark-mode** theming in-app.
+If you're using a Latte theme, it is recommended that you also **enable** a dark-mode theme (Frappé / Macchiato / Mocha) to have theming inside the Immersive and Coverflow modes.

 ## 💝 Thanks to

 - [winston](https://github.com/nekowinston)